armin-fx/BandedScad/doc/debug.md

 #### show_trace [^][contents]
 [show_trace]: #show_trace-
-Module to create a visible trace.\
+Module to create a visible trace.
 Create a line between the points.
 If the same point is twice in order, then it will create a visible point at this position.

+_Arguments:_
 ```OpenSCAD
 show_trace (p_list, c, closed, direction, d, p_factor, auto)
 ```